There’s a famous quote by Hippocrates that underpins today’s article.

 It’s about providing hope…

 I realize that my articles are purely educational, but I hope they give you some hope and new options to consider.
-Bitter melon is a food, and it’s also a dietary supplement that is affordable and easy to find at any health food store and online.
+Bitter melon is a food, and you can find it in most health food stores, some regular grocery stores and online.

 A paradigm shift needs to occur in one’s mind when being treated for cancer.
 It is a scary thing, but like many other malignancies, there are natural, proven treatments that can help and contribute to eradication, or inhibition of the rogue cells.
 Of course, be prudent, but also intelligent